RinCat/RTL88x2BU-Linux-Driver/README.md

 ```

 # USB 3.0 Support
-You can try use `modprobe 88x2bu rtw_switch_usb_mode=1` to force the adapter run under USB 3.0.
-But if your adapter/port/motherboard not support it, the driver will be in restart loop.
+You can try using `modprobe 88x2bu rtw_switch_usb_mode=1` to force the adapter to run under USB 3.0.
+But if your adapter/port/motherboard does not support it, the driver will be stuck in a restart loop.
 Remove the parameter and reload the driver to restore.
-Alternatively, `modprobe 88x2bu rtw_switch_usb_mode=2` let\'s it run as USB 2 device.
+Alternatively, `modprobe 88x2bu rtw_switch_usb_mode=2` runs it as a USB 2 device.

-Notice: If you had already loaded the moduel, use `modprobe -r 88x2bu` to unload it first.
+Notice: If you had already loaded the module, use `modprobe -r 88x2bu` to unload it first.

 If you want to force a given mode permanently (even when switching the adapter across devices), create the file `/etc/modprobe.d/99-RTL88x2BU.conf` with the following content:
 `options 88x2bu rtw_switch_usb_mode=1`

 # Debug
-Set debug log use `echo 5 > /proc/net/rtl88x2bu/log_level` or `modprobe 88x2bu rtw_drv_log_level=5`
+To set debug log use `echo 5 > /proc/net/rtl88x2bu/log_level` or `modprobe 88x2bu rtw_drv_log_level=5`

 # Distribution
 * Archlinux AUR https://aur.archlinux.org/packages/rtl88x2bu-dkms-git/